-NANO is the prefix for one-billionth.
+TANO is the prefix for one-billionth.
 A nanometre (nm) is one-billionth of a metre.
 A nanosecond (nsec) is one-billionth of a second.
-A convenient way to remember how long is a nsec, is that a signal travelling in a wire or piece of fibre optic 30 cm long takes about one nsec to go from one end to the other.
+A convenient way to remember the duration of a nsec, is that a signal travelling in a wire or piece of fibre optic 30 cm long takes about one nsec to go from one end to the other.